sarweiler/img2sassb64/README.md

   },
 })
 ```

+## Release History

+* 0.1.0 Changed directory input to file input to be more flexible
+* 0.0.4 First version

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).